Device Comparison

 - Optimize for cost where AI inference is not required

-The X5 AI is not a drop-in replacement for the X4.
-The two devices share the same enclosure footprint and ALPON Cloud, but they differ in dimensions (X5 AI is 12 mm taller), processor architecture, and I/O layout.
+The ALPON X5 AI is not a drop-in replacement for the ALPON X4.
+The two devices share the same ALPON Cloud platform, but they differ in dimensions (X5 AI is 12 mm taller), processor architecture, and I/O layout.
 Validate your antenna, mounting, and power assumptions before swapping.

 Full specification comparison